Arief-1203/employee-management-system/README.md

-Employee Management System (Supabase)
+Employee Management System

-A modern web-based Employee Management System built using HTML, CSS, JavaScript, and Supabase (PostgreSQL).
+A production-style Employee Management System built using HTML, CSS, JavaScript, and Supabase (PostgreSQL).

-This project allows managing employee records with full CRUD operations, validations, and export features using a cloud database.
+The application provides a structured interface for managing employee records with persistent cloud storage, data validation, and export capabilities.

-🚀Features:

-✅ Add, Edit, Delete Employees

-🔍 Employee List with Search & Status Filter

-📞 Phone Number with Country Code & Flag (intl-tel-input)

-🛡️ Field Validations (Name, Salary, Phone Number, etc.)

-📤 Export Employee Data:
+This project demonstrates practical implementation of CRUD operations, RESTful data access, and client-side data processing.

+Overview

+The system is designed to manage organizational employee records in a centralized database.
+It supports creation, modification, deletion, retrieval, and exporting of employee data through a clean web-based interface backed by Supabase.

+Key Features

+Full CRUD operations on employee records

+Search and status-based filtering

+Input validation for critical fields

+International phone number input with country code support

+Data export functionality:

 CSV